 WHAT DO I WEAR?

 This is an outdoor event taking place in April.
 It encompasses a speaking program at the War Memorial, a half mile march, and a finish at the State House Annex.
 When it comes to attire, please dress appropriately for the weather.
 Know if April showers are in the forecast and bring an umbrella, raincoat or poncho.
 Check the temperature.
 Wear comfortable shoes, since you will be on your feet for much of the event.
-Keep in mind that in order to show our unity and togetherness, we hope that you all will be able to wear something GREEN.

 WHAT DO I BRING?